MohamedAYasin/ml-database_design/Models/README.md

 To fetch the latest Kickstarter project data, I utilized the **Kickstarter API**, which provides various details about Kickstarter projects such as the project outcome (`successful`, `failed`, `canceled`), categories, and other related features.

 The script sends a request to the API and receives data in JSON format, which is then converted into a Pandas DataFrame for further processing.
-This data includes project-specific information such as the project outcome, categories, and other details necessary for prediction.
+This data includes project-specific information such as goals, categories, and other details necessary for prediction.

 ## 2. Model Prediction and Evaluation